paarthenon/pixiv-god-mode/README.md

  - Visiting a work that's already been saved will show a button that will open the folder containing the image in your file explorer.
  - The downloading features from earlier work seamlessly with the server, including optional organizational schemes like saving to folders by organized by the image's artist.

-# Development

-The extension is written in Typescript + React.
-Main application logic is stored under the 'src' folder.
-Build-specific information (chrome vs. firefox, etc.) is set up in the vendor/ folders.
-The content script portion of the extension is set up as 'pages' that are dispatched to and actions defined on each page type.